denissimon/SwiftEvents/README.md

 #### Removal of a subscriber / observer

-SwiftEvents automatically removes subscribers/observers when they are deallocated.
+SwiftEvents automatically removes subscribers / observers when they are deallocated.
 But they also can be removed manually:

 ```swift
 someEvent.subscribe(self) { [weak self] in self?.setValue($0) }